 Serif fonts have small decorative flicks at the ends of each stroke, mimicking a quill or pen.
 They originated in the mid-1800s and have stayed popular because of their readability and visually appealing form.

 Magazines, books, newspapers, and most long-form print formats use serif fonts.
-They’ve taken a backseat to sans serifs on the web, but put together the font pairing is a total win!
+They’ve taken a backseat to sans serifs on the web, but putting them together as a font pair is a total win!

 Most popular serif fonts

-The most popular serif fonts are Times New Roman, Arial, Georgia, Garamond, and Didot (to name a few).
-These fonts are often pre-installed in computers, making them an easy default choice.
+The most popular serif fonts are Times New Roman, Georgia, Garamond, and Didot (to name a few).
+These are free serif fonts and often pre-installed on computers, making them an easy default choice.

 Famous brands with serif font logos

-Brands that use serifs are perceived as traditional, established, and trustworthy to viewers.
-Take a look at some famous brands with serif logos below!
+Brands that use serifs are perceived as traditional, established, and trustworthy by viewers.
+Take a look at some famous brands with serif font logos below!